Knee immobilizers are removable devices that maintain stability of the knee.

 Do not apply the immobilizer too low on the leg because that does not effectively immobilize the knee.

-If the stabilizer bars are already attached to the immobilizer in the package, they are unlikely to be in the correct place and must be repositioned.
+If the stabilizer bars are already attached to the immobilizer in the package, ensure they are placed in the correct position along the long axis of the leg.

 If the legs taper significantly (ie, very large thighs compared to the rest of the leg), the immobilizer may tend to slip down; this may not be apparent until the patient stands.